HL7/cqf-measures/pages/measure-conformance.md

     The value of the measurement period control variable SHALL be made available to CQL libraries as the value of the effectivePeriod element.
     CQL libraries that require access to the measurement period control variable SHALL either declare the type of the "Measurement Period" parameter as an interval of DateTime or provide a default value as an interval of DateTime.

-## 3 Terminology
+### 2.2 Terminology

 This chapter describes how to use codes and valuesets from codesystems like LOINC, SNOMED-CT, and others within the CQL and HQMF files of a measure package.

 Valuesets and direct referenced codes are declared in the header section of the CQL using the CQL valueset and code constructs.
-In the case of direct referenced codes a codesystem declaration must precede the code declaration (per CQL v1.2 specification).
+In the case of direct referenced codes, a codesystem declaration must precede the code declaration (per CQL v1.2 specification).
 Examples of valueset and code declarations can be seen in the accompanying ”cql/Terminology_FHIR.cql”.

 ```cql
 codesystem "SNOMEDCT:2017-09": 'http://snomed.info/sct/731000124108'